Cycling Passo Pordoi from Canazei

 The Cima Coppi changes from year to year, depending on the altitude profile of the Giro d'Italia, but the Cima Coppi par excellence is the Stelvio Pass, which at 2758 m is the highest point ever reached by the Giro.
 The Stelvio has been used in the 1972, 1975, 1980, 1994, 2005, 2012, 2014 and 2017 editions.
 It was also scheduled in 1965, 1988, and 2013, but in each case the course was modified due to weather conditions, with various effects on the Cima Coppi designation” (Wikipedia - Cima Coppi).

 The two routes up to Passo Pordio come close, but just a tad short, to rivaling the incomparable Giau in beauty.
-Along with Passo Giau (and so many other Dolomites beauties), Passo Pordio is a bucklet list-travel-from-California-worthy climb.
+Along with Passo Giau (and so many other Dolomites beauties), Passo Pordio is a bucket list-travel-from-California-worthy climb.

 The presence and significance of the Giro d’Italia is unmistakable in Canazei.

-Note: All photo collages are in in sequential order as we climb the mountain - except for the tornante and kilometer photos which appear at the end of this climb summary.
+Note: All photo collages are in sequential order as we climb the mountain - except for the tornante and kilometer photos which appear at the end of this climb summary.

 Climb begins in Canazei.